 The Therapy Relationship

-Of course, if you can create an effective therapy relationship and use a highly developed therapeutic tool such as the Thrive Programme, then client outcomes will generally be very good.
+Of course, if you can create an effective therapy relationship and use a highly developed therapeutic tool such as our Traceformental CBT programme then client outcomes will generally be very good.

 Key Features of the Therapy Relationship